 Counseling Services staff are supportive and affirming of gender and sexual diversities.
 They also provide a trans therapy group on campus for transgender, gender non-conforming, non-binary, and genderqueer students and those who are questioning their gender identity.
 Topics of discussion include, coming out, transitioning, dysphoria, relationships (both intimate, platonic, and familial), and building community.

 What about transgender students?

-Designate your pronouns on class roosters, request housing that meets your specific needs, learn how to change your legal name or gender marker on official college documents.
-All this and more are in place to serve transgender and gender non-conforming students.
-Find out more by exploring the “Trans@Goucher” page.
+Designate your pronouns on class rosters, request housing that meets your specific needs, learn how to change your name on college documents and Goucher email.
+All this and more are in place to serve transgender and gender non-binary students.

-First year and transfer students have the option to identify as transgender/non-binary on their housing application.
+First-year and transfer students have the option to identify as transgender/non-binary on their housing application.
 The Office of Residential Life will work with students individually to best address their needs.
-The college also offers gender-neutral housing for upper-class students in several houses (Gamble and Welsh Hall) and in apartments.
+The college also offers gender-neutral housing for upper-class students in several houses (Gamble And Welsh) and in apartments.
 These are options for students on an application basis (for apartments) or on a first-come, first-served basis during room draw.